franzholz/jfmulticontent/README.md

 ## TSConfig Requirement

-In TYPO3 > 7.4 you must set TSConfig like this:
+You must set TSConfig like this:
 ### example:
 ```
 TCEFORM.tt_content.tx_jfmulticontent_contents.PAGE_TSCONFIG_ID = 17

 ```

-The starting point page record in the plugin is not existing any more.
+The starting point page record for the plugin does not exist any more in TYPO3.

 ## Sponsors